Leirhnjukur Ash and Steam, Iceland

 The sheep provide a great sense of scale to the landscape.
 I had to make four separate photos as the little blighters kept moving around.

-The photo I chose shows both sheep standing resolutely and looking back towards the camera.
-OK, I baa baad them.
+The photo I chose shows both sheep standing, quite resolutely, and looking back towards the camera.
+Okay, I baa baad them.